ohnowhathaveidone/linuxCNC_rpi_doc/README.md

 ## load arch linux on raspi
 follow comfile's instructions to load the newly compiled kernel on your raspi.
+it seems that upgrades via pacman will pull a new kernel, however this will not actually change anything to the kernel. uname still reports an RT kernel after the upgrade.
+this may cause issues.

 ## useful links (tl;dr)
 arch arm project setup raspi: https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4 - set up a base system on the raspi